MadiroGlobalHealth/UVL-EMR/README.md

 <img width="1407" alt="Screenshot 2024-08-06 at 4 22 22 PM" src="https://github.com/user-attachments/assets/1e82f482-3289-4097-a020-61f2c1e37034">

-This project is part of **Madiro's HealthTech Challenge 2024** connecting passionated people willing to engage in **Global Goods for Digital Health** with real-life needs and impactful opportunities.
+This project is part of **Madiro's HealthTech Challenge 2024** connecting passionate people willing to engage in **Global Goods for Digital Health** with real-life needs and impactful opportunities.

 This repository contains a distribution of **OpenMRS 3** that will support UVL in its digitalization of clinical operations (patient registration, consultations, laboratory, pharmacy, reporting, billing, etc.).
 Implementing a Digital Public Good such as OpenMRS in a rural hospital in Burundi is key for improving patient care through better record-keeping and streamlined medical data management such as laboratory test results or drug prescriptions, ensuring that healthcare providers have accurate and up-to-date information.

 Additionally, it facilitates efficient tracking of public health trends and resource allocation, which is essential for addressing the unique healthcare challenges in rural settings.
-For example, the financial support from the government for child care and maternal care is conditional to digitalization - contributing to the long term **viability and independence** of the hospital.
+For example, the financial support from the government for child care and maternal care is conditional to digitalization - contributing to the long-term **viability and independence** of the hospital.

 ### Users and teams
 <img width="1167" alt="Screenshot 2024-08-06 at 4 44 07 PM" src="https://github.com/user-attachments/assets/6a96fa28-e012-4ee1-812f-d1a8c7f744a6">